-Armstrong Creek will form the main stormwater outfall from the Armstrong Creek East Precinct.
-A series of new water quality treatment wetlands and retarding basins are being developed on the creek upstream of Barwon Heads Road to provide best practice pre treatment of stormwater prior to discharge into Hospital Swamps.
-These wetlands and creek rehabilitation works will also enhance habitat values and corridor links to inland bio sites at Stewarts Reserve, Charlemont and the Cemetery Land.
+Armstrong Creek is the main stormwater outfall from the Armstrong Creek East Precinct.
+A series of new water quality treatment wetlands and retarding basins are being developed on the creek upstream of Barwon Heads Road to provide best practice pre-treatment of stormwater prior to discharge into Hospital Swamp.
+These wetlands and creek rehabilitation works will also enhance habitat values and corridor links to inland bio sites at Dooliebeal, Charlemont and the Cemetery Land.

-A key requirement for drainage management is the protection of the Saline Wetlands at Hospital Swamps.
-The Southern Deviation Channel will be constructed to divert urban stormwater fresh water flows over summer to the Sparrovale Wetlands to maintain the existing saline ecology in Hospital Swamps.
+A key requirement for drainage management is the protection of the existing wetlands at Hospital Swamp.
+The Southern Deviation Channel diverts urban stormwater fresh water flows from Armstrong Creek over summer to the Sparrovale Wetlands to maintain the existing saline ecology in Hospital Swamp.

-Photo 24: Future Southern Deviation Channel
+Photo 25: Southern Deviation Channel (prior to construction)

-There will be an adjustable diversion structure at Armstrong Creek.
-This will divert flows to an open channel with the last 100m completed using a large underground concrete pipe to overcome the change in topography and protect adjoining native grasslands.
+The diversion structure at Armstrong Creek is adjustable and diverts flows via an open channel with the last 100m consisting of a large underground concrete pipe to overcome the change in topography and protect adjoining native vegetation.

 There is also a large stormwater harvesting system proposed to service the active open space on the north side of the creek, east side of Barwon Heads Road.
 These works will be delivered by the land developer.